Signiant/docker-azure-centos7-agent/README.md

 # docker-azure-centos7-agent

 CentOS 7 image with devtoolset-3 (GCC 4.9) installed from SCL.
-It also creates a user vsts\_azpcontainer (default Azure Devops user) with a home directory for building in.
+It also has a number of utilities including
+	- python3
+	- cmake v3.x
+	- umpire
+	- awscli
+	- ant
+	- zip/unzip
+	- perl

+JAVA_HOME has also been set

 Remember when using packages installed from SCL (RHEL/CentOS software collections) that you must source the collection in any scripts that use them.